arolla/koobing-kata/NOTES.md

-# 100: Book a room
+# Book a room twice

 ## Purpose

-Try to book a room without a valid mail.
+Try to book a room already booked.

 ## Input